Become the designer

 What if you could design it yourself?

 Learning design doesn’t have to be insurmountable.
-Great design isn’t just lofty theory.
-Hone your instincts.
-Train your eye.
-Employ basic techniques and see an immediate improvement in your work.
+Great design isn’t tedious theory.
+Learn to evaluate.
+Employ the basics and see an immediate improvement in your work.

-Design can produce measurable gains for your business.
-Learn to place emphasis and guide users to take action.
+Design can bring higher profits and more users.
+Learn how aesthetics can drive business goals.
 Earn the trust your business deserves with a polished, professional design.

 “Design is often described as something mysterious, that can only be accomplished by the talented few.
 That's bullshit.
 Design is a skill that can be learned.
 It's also a process that can be reverse-engineered, to a degree.
 Jarrod's book will give you a huge head-start in both. —Jarkko Laine, @jarkko